 Each student is provided with an academic plan upon entry.
+This plan is created by the Registration Office and maintained by both the student's academic advisor and the Registration Office.
 It is the student's responsibility to meet with their academic advisor each semester to ensure their plan is current.
-Any modifications to the academic plan must be made in consultation with the academic advisor or department chair.
+Any modifications to the academic plan must be made in consultation with the academic advisor and/or department chair.
+This plan is not only used for each semester's registration; it is also used for graduation clearance.